kitsonk/kv-toolbox/README.md

 Serialize a value which has been stored in a Deno KV store into a structure which can be safely converted to a JSON string.

+## NDJSON

+New line delimitated JSON ([NDJSON](https://github.com/ndjson/ndjson-spec)) is a standard for supporting JSON string encoding of data where each record of data is delimitated by a new line.
+This particular format is the most straight- forward way of supporting JSON encoding and streaming.

+The toolbox includes the capabilities to export entries from a KV store to NDJSON, transform a byte stream of NDJSON into individual JSON KV entry representations, and be able to import KV entries from NDJSON encoded data.

+### `exportEntries()`

+Like `Deno.Kv.prototype.list()`, but entries are returned as a stream of bytes or strings encoded as NDJSON.

+### `exportToResponse()`

+Like `Deno.Kv.prototype.list()`, but a `Response` is returned with the selected entries encoded as NDJSON as the body of the response, suitable for sending to a client as a response to a query.

+### `LineTransformStream()`

+A transform stream which takes a byte stream, like from a `Request` body, of NDJSON encoded entry data and transforms it into individual chunks of JSON strings which can be used with `JSON.parse()`.

+### `importEntries()`

+Takes NDJSON encoded data and imports it into a Deno KV store.

 ## Keys

 APIs for dealing with Deno KV keys.